 The island's beauty has been waxed lyrical over the years, fully earning the epithet "kalliste" (the most beautiful).
-Along with "Strogili", this was one of the former names lent to the island over its troubled history.
-Its history is one of battles and conquers, of a tragic eruption and a blossoming renaissence – events that haven't altered Santorini's charm but that undoubtedly scarred it.
+Along with "Strogili", this was one of the former names lent to the island over its troubled history–one full of battles and conquers, of a tragic eruption, and a blossoming renaissance, events that haven't altered Santorini's charm but that undoubtedly scarred it.

 The main island is split further into picturesque villages masterly painted in dazzling blue and white hues, outlining the holiday resort's multi-faceted personality and its extraordinary variety of landscapes.

-Without mentioning dazzling panoramas, the mesmerizing sea or vibrant villages, Santorini's culinary tradition would be something worth experiencing on its own.
+Without mentioning dazzling panoramas, the mesmerising sea or vibrant villages, Santorini's culinary tradition would be something worth experiencing on its own.

-Try the island's peculiar white-eggplants with mozzarella, or sample the unique "Tomatokeftedes", tomato fritters made of Santorini's own produce, and accompany it beautifully with a glass of Vinsanto - the experience will be matched by an unrivaled view from one of the picturesque taverns the island is studded with.
+Try the island's peculiar white eggplant with mozzarella, or sample the unique "Tomatokeftedes", tomato fritters made of Santorini's own produce, and accompany it beautifully with a glass of Vinsanto - the experience will be matched by an unrivalled view from one of the picturesque taverns the island is studded with.

-A laid-back attitude accompanies the whole Greek lifestyle, and it is little wonder that in Santorini and the Greek Islands it is emphasized even more.
-Coffee breaks are a serious matter and a remarkable part of the day, making "kafeterias" appealing hangouts in the suggestive towns.
+A laid-back attitude accompanies the whole Greek lifestyle, and it is little wonder that it is emphasised even more in Santorini and the Greek Islands.
+Coffee breaks are a serious matter and a remarkable part of the day, making "kafeterias" appealing hangouts in suggestive towns.

-Santorini's scorching sun has led both locals and tourists to opt for a more chilled, and yet equally efficient, option, creating a break that is ideal for an iced-coffee, a frappe or an ice-cream.
+Santorini's scorching sun has led locals and tourists to opt for a more chilled, yet equally efficient option, creating a break ideal for an iced coffee, a frappe, or an ice cream.

-Despite the other villages' less renowned bar-scene, Santorini's holiday resorts, having developed substantially around tourism, are certainly not to be underrated.
-Picturesque bars litter the main drags, often gifting the travelers with breath-taking panoramas.
+Despite the other villages' less renowned bar scene, Santorini's holiday resorts, having developed substantially around tourism, are certainly not to be underrated.
+Picturesque bars dot the main drags, often gifting the travellers with breathtaking panoramas.

-In Santorini a visit to one of the local art galleries is a must: evocative handicrafts, folk art and jewelry can be bought at accessible prices, guaranteeing a souvenir that mirrors the authenticity of the villages.
+On Santorini, a visit to one of the local art galleries is a must: evocative handicrafts, folk art and jewellery can be bought at accessible prices, guaranteeing a souvenir that mirrors the authenticity of the villages.

 Another worthy shopping experience is all about local produce.
 The diversity of products makes it hard to choose from the numerous delicacies grown on the island's volcanic soil.
-Fava, the Greek version of split peas, is particularly unique in Santorini and it is used to make a down-to-earth, yet scrumptious, puree.
+Fava, the Greek version of split peas, is particularly unique on Santorini and it is used to make a down-to-earth, yet scrumptious, puree.
 The island's grapes make a heavenly wine that is exported worldwide and can be bought in any of the local wineries.
-Last but not least comes Santorini's trademark tomato, the locals' pride and a must try for food-aficionados–wonderfully appetizing and juicy.
+Last but not least comes Santorini's trademark tomato, the locals' pride and a must-try for food aficionados–wonderfully appetizing and juicy.

-In Santorini, go for local produce, handicrafts or jewelry - either way, it will be an unmatched experience.
+On Santorini, go for local produce, handicrafts or jewellery–either way, it will be an unmatched experience.

 Address: Santorini Airport, Santorini

-Santorini's "mule taxi" is a tradition that is unfortunately renowned worldwide, as donkeys are used to walk up the steep climbs of the island and are a main attraction for tourists.
-Travelers are urged not to use donkeys as means of transportation because of the poor condition in which the animals are kept.
+Santorini's "mule taxi" is a tradition that is, unfortunately, renowned worldwide, as donkeys are used to walking up the steep climbs of the island and are one of the main attractions for tourists.
+Travellers are urged not to use donkeys as means of transportation because of the poor condition in which the animals are kept.

 Several taxi companies operate in Santorini, and, though there are fixed fares, you should always negotiate the price before booking.
 You can book a taxi for a ride or for the entire day and visit the different seaside resorts and sights, or you can opt for a shared transfer by booking a shuttle service.

-The main post offices are situated in Fira, Emporio and Oria.
-Here, you will be able to mail letters, buy stamps and postcards.
-Mail boxes are located in all major holiday resorts and they are always yellow with a blue sign.
+The main post offices are situated in Fira, Emporio, and Oia.
+Here, you will be able to mail letters and buy stamps and postcards.
+Mailboxes are located in all major holiday resorts and they are always yellow with a blue sign.
 The service is run by a company called ELTA, which is the name you will find outside every post office in blue and yellow colours.

 Address: Fira, Santorini

-Pharmacies are closed on Saturday and Sunday: this implies that you will have to buy your supplies before the weekend starts and, if you need some urgent medication you will have to contact a doctor.
+Pharmacies are closed on Saturdays and Sundays: this implies that you will have to buy your supplies before the weekend starts and, if you need some urgent medication you will have to contact a doctor.